daumemo/IPS_LCD_R61529_FT6236_Arduino_eSPI_Test/README.md

 # IPS LCD R61529 FT6236 Arduino eSPI Test
 This is an example code used to test R61529 based LCD with FT6236 touch controller connected to an ESP32 MCU through parallel(8080) interface.
-This code uses eSPI library
+This code uses eSPI library.

+You can find additional information at my blog: https://daumemo.com/ips-lcd-esp32-with-espi-library-and-touch-screen-diy-generator-part-9/

 Note: Although you will find some files that contains R61581 in it, but be aware that those are modified files from original eSPI library to support R61529 ICs (Some or all code was changed in those header files).